RutwikPandit/RutwikPandit.github.io/posts/home.md

 ## <center>Hello!
-<center>This is Rutwik's website.
-I’m a Hardware-Software engineer based in Bangalore-Mumbai.
+<center>I am Rutwik, I am an Architect but not the bricks kind but bits kind based in Bangalore-Mumbai.

 I am interested in Performance Engineering / Modelling of Hardware and Software.
 <br>